kubernetes/website/docs/getting-started-guides/minikube.md

 ### Configuring Kubernetes

-Minikube has a "configurator" feature that allows users to configure the Kubernetes components with arbitrary values.
+Minikube has a "configurator" feature that allows you to configure the Kubernetes components with arbitrary values.
-To use this feature, you can use the `--extra-config` flag on the `minikube start` command.
+To use this feature, use the `--extra-config` flag on the `minikube start` command.

 This flag is repeated, so you can pass it several times with several different values to set multiple options.